 The prologue of the Gospel reads as this, “These are the secret sayings which the living Jesus said and which Didymus Judas Thomas wrote down.”2 The writer claims to be “Didymus,” which is translated “twin,” who was an eye witness to the life and ministry of Jesus.
 Scholars cannot seem to agree on the date of this book.
 Therefore, there’s a wide range to scholastic opinion.
 The dates given to this writing range between 50-250 AD.

-Valantasis believed the difficulty in dating the book was due to the collection of logia (sayings) without a narrative framework and that individual sayings could have been added gradually over time.3 Valantasis dates Thomas from 100–110 AD, with some of the material certainly coming from the first-century which could be dated from 30–60 AD.4 J. R. Porter dates the Gospel of Thomas much later, to 250 AD.5 I have found the evidence to align more so with Valantasis’ date of 100-110 AD, with the understanding that some of the traditions could be much earlier.
+Valantasis believed the difficulty in dating the book was due to the collection of logia (sayings) without a narrative framework and that individual sayings could have been added gradually over time.3 Valantasis dates Thomas from 100–110 AD, with some of the material certainly coming from the first-century which could be dated from 30–60 AD.4 J. R. Porter dates the Gospel of Thomas much later, to 250 AD.5 I have found the evidence to align more so with Valantasis’ date of 100-110 AD, or slightly after, with the understanding that some of the traditions could be much earlier.

 The idea of “secrecy” or “hidden” will be a regular occurrence in this Gospel.
 The author is trying to portray Jesus as a man, who instructs His disciples to find hidden knowledge within themselves.
 The concept of “secret sayings,” mentioned in the prologue, appears to connect itself to the statements of Judas (not Iscariot) in John 14:22.
 The author of this book appears to connect his writings to Luke’s Gospel, as well as John’s Gospel account more often than the other two.
 My goal in this article is to select six of the sayings of Thomas, and compare them to the other four Gospels.
 Also, my goal is to evaluate the books authenticity in relation to the canon.